TeamDman/Guides/MTG/TabletopSimulator.md

 ### Open Tabletop Simulator
 ![the Tabletop Simulator menu screen](TabletopSimulator/Tabletop_Simulator_OZot9oqBzJ.png)

+### Play the tutorial

+The tutorial is short and gives an introduction to the basics, such as moving decks around, drawing cards, and shuffling.

 ### Create a lobby
 ![the create lobby menu](TabletopSimulator/Tabletop_Simulator_XTv62GXOaP.png)
 ![the player count menu](TabletopSimulator/Tabletop_Simulator_V5zdva7ozL.png)